IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

 toc: true
 ---

 You can manage access to {{site.data.reuse.eem_name}} by defining authentication and authorization rules.
-Authentication rules control login access, and authorization rules control what actions the user has permissions to take after logging in.
+Authentication rules control login access, and authorization rules control what actions the user has permission to take.

 You can set up authentication in {{site.data.reuse.eem_name}} in one of the following ways:
 - Create [local definitions](#setting-up-local-authentication) on the cluster where {{site.data.reuse.eem_name}} runs.